HappyTobi/HappyTobi/README.md

 </p>

 <p align="center">
-  Here are some more informations what I'm working on!
+  Here you can find some more information on what I'm working on!
 </p>
 <br/><br/>

 - 🔭 I’m currently working on random Open Source stuff.
-- 🌱 I’m currently learning linux kernel internals (io_uring).
+- 🌱 I’m currently learning Linux Kernel internals (io_uring, namespaces).
 - 📫 How to reach me: [twitter](https://twitter.com/Happy_Tobi).

 <br/><br/>